| Exploring PGR Chart 1 1. Study Chart

 meeting, what strategies would you suggest to bring these two sides together?
 [Answers

+will vary.]
 11. Look at the Data Table and find Cameroon.
 What is the

 projected 19952010 average annual population growth rate?
 [2.9%] How does